-Answer: Thank you for contacting Granite Environmental!
+Answer: Thank you for contacting GEI Works!
 We do carry the silt erosion control fence that is available without the stakes.
-Fabrics used for silt fences are a pervious sheets of geotextile material such as polypropylene, nylon or polyester.
+Fabrics used for silt fences are a pervious sheets of geotextile material such as polypropylene, nylon, or polyester.
 These are chosen based on minimum synthetic fabric requirements.
-Depending on your application and how you are going to use the fence material, you may want to consider our woven geotextiles.
+Depending on your application and how you are going to use the fence material, you may want to consider our Woven Geotextiles.

-We can, in fact, ship your erosion control fence without the stakes to northern Alabama.
+We can ship your erosion control fence without the stakes.
 We have shipping points all over the country and will shop freight to get you the best deal possible.

 Anchoring the Silt Fencing

 Silt fencing is typically anchored according to your location and the type of fabric you use.
 In general, stakes will usually include the following materials:

 - Wood: Wooden stakes are a favorite for this type of fence installation.
 Types of wood that are commonly used include the following:

 - Oak (typically around 5' in length and 2" in diameter)